volatiletech/sqlboiler/V5 Upgrade Guide.md

     e.g. `boil.Executor` vs `boil.ContextExecutor`.
 * The `--add-enum-type` flag has been removed.
 Generating types for enums is now the default behavior.
 * Removed the `--no-rows-affected` flag.
 Methods will now always return the rows affected.
+* Removed the `--no-hooks` flag.
+Models will always have hooks.
+If unused, it will remain a nil slice.

 ## Fixes that caused breaking changes